fpereiro/recalc/readme.md

 - `args`, an array with extra arguments passed to the event.
 If no extra arguments were passed, this element won't be present.
 - `cb`, a callback function which you only need to use if your route function is asynchronous.
 - `route`, the matched route.
-- `from`, an array that contains a list of all previous events fired.
+- `from`, an array that contains a list of all the events that caused the current event to fire.

 As a convention, I name `context` as `x`.
 Let's see an example: